New North Carolina Law Would Allow Drug Dealers to Be Charged with Murder

 As the opioid epidemic and other dangerous drugs continue to claim lives, lawmakers in many U.S. states seek to stop the crises through legislative action.
 North Carolina recently joined in the effort by passing the Death by Distribution Act, which could lead to murder charges under circumstances you might not expect.
 You could be arrested if you illegally provide a designated controlled substance to an individual who later dies from consuming it.
 In such a situation, it’s critical to retain a legal professional that combines the skills of both a drug lawyer and a murder attorney.

-While the law may be new, the legal concepts behind it are well-known to our criminal defense team at Randall & Stump, PLLC.
+While the law may be new, the legal concepts behind it are well-known to our criminal defense team at Randall & Stump, Criminal Defense Attorneys.
 We have extensive experience representing clients in both drug and murder cases, so we’re equipped to handle the legal challenges.
 We can develop a defense strategy after reviewing the details of your case.

 To schedule a free, initial evaluation, contact us today at (980) 237-4579.

 Details of the New Law

 North Carolina’s Death by Distribution Act extends criminal liability to the person who supplies a dangerous drug to another individual, if the recipient experiences a fatal overdose or other reaction after consuming it.
 The law, which takes effect December 1, 2019, describes the essential elements the prosecution must prove to secure a conviction.
 A drug and murder lawyer can explain in greater detail, but such elements include:

 - You distributed one of the controlled substances defined by the statute, a list that includes opioids and their many derivates.